soloeduca/kandy-wordpress/readme.md

 - **Domain Name:** Domain name of you kandy account.
 - **Javascript Library Url**: Link to kandy javascript library.
 - **FCS Library Url**: Link to kandy FCS javascript library.
-- **Jquery Reload**: If you need use kandy jquery library, set it yes.

 **User assignment:**  help you synchronize kandy users from kandy server to your users system.
 Select your user and click edit button to assign(unassign) kandy user.